Archie Battersbee treatment should stop, judge rules

 Doctors treating him at the Royal London Hospital in east London told the High Court it was "highly likely" he was "brain-stem dead" and asked for his life support to end.

-Archie's mother Hollie Dance said: "We intend to appeal and will not give up on Archie."
+Archie's mother Hollie Dance said she was "devastated" and the family planned to appeal.

-The boy's mother and father Paul Battersbee disagreed with the hospital and Ms Dance says she is "sickened" the wishes of the family have not been taken into account.
+The boy's mother, and his father Paul Battersbee, disagreed with the hospital and have been supported by the Christian Legal Centre campaigning organisation.

 The court previously heard that Archie suffered brain damage during an incident at home, which his mother believed may have been related to an online challenge.